ibnuprtma/web-template-primevue/README.md

 yarn
 ```

-Create a copy of your .env file
+Create a copy of your .env file.
 This will create a copy of the .env.example file in your project and name the copy simply .env.

 ```